-Open Garden Days – Some 30 private gardens in Amsterdam open their doors to the public – expected over a weekend in mid-June 2020.
+Open Garden Days – Some 30 private gardens in Amsterdam open their doors to the public – running over the weekend 12-14 Jun 2020.
 A pass to all participating gardens can be bought at the Van Loon Museum.

 De Balie – The multimedia venue near Leidseplein in Amsterdam hosts regular events about current affairs, politics and culture.